Sthuthi11/MenoSense/README.md

-# MenoSense - Website
-## Early Detection of Menopause using IoT and DL
+# Website for Early Detection of Menopause using IoT and DL

-## Steps to run the MenoSense frontend on your system:
+## Steps to run:
 1. Download the ZIP file from GitHub or clone the repo
 2. cd MenoSense
 3. npm install